Wineries, Wine Tasting Experiences and Things to Do in Madeira Portugal

 Mention Madeira, and many people can’t locate it on a map, or they think that Madeira is a sleepy backwater.
-Although life on this subtropical Portuguese island moves at a relaxed pace, the island offers plenty of things to do for visitors.
+Although life on this subtropical Portuguese island moves at a relaxed pace, the island offers plenty of things to do for visitors, especially when it comes to wine tasting.
 Here are eight of the best things to do on Madeira.

 Best Things to Do Visiting When Madeira